ThomasLearns/sensor-network/README.md

 Microcontroller code for transporting sensor data to the sensor GUI.

+## Sensor ID / ROUT Number
+Each sensor in the sensor network **must** have a different sensor ID (also referred to as ROUT number).

+You should check the sensor ID / ROUT number in each sketch when you upload.

 ## Compiling

 You will need `arduinio-cli` from [Arduino CLI Installation](https://docs.arduino.cc/arduino-cli/installation/#download).